 Keep in mind that filing a document in a personnel file does not shield it from disclosure.
-With the exceptions noted below, personnel records are subject to disclosure.
+With the exceptions noted below, personnel records are generally subject to disclosure.

-Prior to the recent changes to FOIA pursuant to P.A.
-96-542, effective January 1, 2010, numerous attempts were made prior to the most recent amendments to FOIA to try to shield a "personnel file" and the contents thereof from disclosure under FOIA.
+Prior to the changes to FOIA pursuant to P.A.
+96-542, effective January 1, 2010, numerous attempts were made to try to shield a "personnel file" and the contents thereof from disclosure under FOIA.
 Those arguments were based on the provisions in FOIA creating an exception from disclosure for personnel files as follows: